-Cross, M.C. and Hohenberg, P.C.
+14 Cross, M.C. and Hohenberg, P.C.
 Pattern formation outside of equilibrium.
 Rev. Mod.
-Phys., 65:851-1112, 1993 biological physics).
+Phys., 65:851-1112, 1993 Although Turing's work appeared in 1952, it was many years before the biological community took notice of it15 in any significant way, but many of the terms he introduced in describing his model, such as "morphogen", have been adopted universally in biology (and biological physics).
 It was not until the early 1990s that experimental demonstrations of his predictions were reported.
-These were reported by the Bordeaux group of Castets et al., followed by the Austin group of Ouyang and Swinney.
-Each of these groups utilized experimental setups with two reservoirs, each containing a nonreacting subset of chemicals, linked by a porous medium in which reactions occur without the disturbing effects of fluid motion.
+These were reported by the Bordeaux group of Castets et al.,^{16,17} followed by the Austin group of Ouyang and Swinney.18 Each of these groups utilized experimental setups with two reservoirs, each containing a nonreacting subset of chemicals, linked by a porous medium in which reactions occur without the disturbing effects of fluid motion.
 The Austin experiments in particular allowed for spatially extended patterns in two dimensions without any imposed chemical gradients.
 Figure 7.27 shows that patterns in the form of stripes and hexagonal arrays of spots were observed.